Universal Industrial Gases Project Showcase

 computer process control system, a product analyzer panel, two 500 ton liquid CO2 storage tanks and

 UIG was responsible for project management, overall process and mechanical design of the plant, fabrication and procurement plus field support during construction.
 UIG was also responsible for commissioning, operator training and plant startup.
-Following startup, in 2003, UIG provided ongoing technical support to the owner's operations personnel and marketed the liquid CO2 product to end users and established CO2 distributors.
+Following startup, UIG provided ongoing technical support to the owner's operations personnel and marketed the liquid CO2 product to end users and established CO2 distributors.

 |UIG provided a used oxygen PSA plant to a steel company in